 But then, around 1989, Glavkosmos, the commercial arm of the Soviet Union’s space agency Roscosmos, offered to supply India its 12-tonne 11D56 cryogenic engines and technology for just $132 million (around 240 crores at the time).
 ISRO grabbed the deal with both hands.
 But 15 months later, the US came knocking, citing a violation of the Missile Technology Control Regime, a group which was established in 1987 to limit the proliferation of missile technology.
 Just a few years after offering cryogenic engine itself, the West suddenly realised that India could use the cryogenic technology for the development of Intercontinental Ballistic Missiles (ICBMs).

 It was an absurd argument — “armageddon-hogwash,” some said.
-Cryogenic engines are not useful for ballistic missiles as they are difficult to operate and it takes up to a month to fuel a cryogenic engine and equip a rocket with it.
+Cryogenic engines are not useful for ballistic missiles as they are difficult to operate and it takes several hours to fuel a cryogenic engine and equip a rocket with it.
 This fact makes cryogenic engines unusable in ICBMs as missiles, unlike satellite launchers, are to be readied for launch at very short notice.
 Moreover, India had already indigenously mastered solid and liquid-fuel motors which were preferred for missiles.
 Multiple US experts warned their government about this fact, but all calls fell on deaf ears.

 Of course, citing MTCR violation was just a way to legalise its objection to the deal.
 The truth was that the US had strong commercial interests in denying India the technology— Glavkosmos was demanding nearly 400 per cent less than the price quoted by US’ General Dynamics for its cryogenic engines and the price-per-kg of launching a satellite on the GSLV equipped with a cryogenic engine would have been less than half the price quoted by launch vehicles used by the US.
 This, the US may have thought, would have a considerable effect on its launch market.